iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 In the next few chapters, you will learn about Vimscript, Vim's built-in programming language.

 When learning a new language, there are three basic elements to look for:
 - Primitives
 - Means of Combination
 - Means of Abstraction

-This chapter will cover the first part, Vim's primitive data types.
+In this chapter, you will learn Vim's primitive data types.

 ## Data Types

 Vim has 10 different data types:
 - Number
 - Float
 - String